Simplifyd Cloud

 6. Click Apply in the Apply Changes bar.

-Once the deployment is live, the public URL appears at the top of the Settings tab.
+Once the endpoint is active, the public URL or public port appears in the Settings tab.

 Protocols